Universal indicator

-A universal indicator is a pH indicator made of a solution of several compounds that exhibits several smooth colour changes over a wide range pH values to indicate the acidity or alkalinity of solutions.
+A universal indicator is a pH indicator made of a solution of several compounds that exhibit various smooth colour changes over a wide range pH values to indicate the acidity or alkalinity of solutions.
+A universal indicator can be in paper form or present in a form of a solution.

+History

 Although there are several commercially available universal pH indicators, most are a variation of a formula patented by Yamada in 1933.
-Details of this patent can be found in Chemical Abstracts.
-Experiments with Yamada's universal indicator are also described in the Journal of Chemical Education.